-Tip!
-OLAP has stated that the fundamentals course alone is not sufficient training for accreditation.
-Therefore, in addition to the fundamentals course, make sure the applicant lists additional trainings that are related to the services the program provides/plans to provide.
-For each training, add a couple of sentences describing what was taught if it is not clear from the title (examples are the fundamentals course and longer training series and conferences.]
+[Tip!
+Make sure the trainings are spread over the last three years and that they are related to the services the program provides/plans to provide.
+For each training, add a couple of sentences describing what was taught if it is not clear from the title (examples are longer training series and conferences.]